meloryayala/admin-dashboard-shop/README.md

-# 🗃️ About The Project
+# 📊 Admin dashboard

-> 🎯 **Goal:** Develop & design a dashboard management application for a small Swiss e-commerce.
+> 🎯 **Focus:** Develop & design a dashboard management application for a small Swiss e-commerce.

 <br>